 My process still utilizes a writer’s notebook.
 Some of the story ideas I jot down simply get flushed from time to time.
 Like moving on from an ex by tossing that final trinket, dispelling old baggage is mentally liberating.

-Readers and writers often treat words as sacrosanct, but we must not forget they are the expressions of humans, who are by definition imperfect.
-Meanwhile we authors strive to create the perfect, immortal expression.
+Writers and readers often treat words as sacrosanct, but we must not forget they are the expressions of humans, who are by definition imperfect.
+Meanwhile, we authors strive to create the perfect, immortal expression.
 It’s possible.
 It’s been done before.
 And readers will protect those articulations with their dying breaths.